Bring it on Pennsylvania, bring it on.

 For example, I wasn't always a hiker.
 Much of my life, I didn't even like hiking.
 In fact, throughout high school, I wanted nothing to do with nature, tenting, wildlife, or the outdoors.
 Instead, I spent hours inside playing piano, singing, reading, writing poetry, and going to hardcore shows in my hippie skirts and birkenstocks.
 I had a car, why would I walk more than I had to, especially on a dirty trail with nasty bugs?

 It was only until I went away to college in the middle of nowhere (kicking and screaming) that I really began to appreciate nature... of course, it wasn't instant attraction.
-I needed a little help from my friends to truly see the stars and sunsets, to smell the dew, to discuss deep intellectual matters, to marvel at the ordinary, and wade through the woods to hang out at the watertower, the benches near the music building, the park downtown, friends back porches, the old astronomy field on cardiac hill, the unlit dirt road off route six, while listening to some old bootlegs of jambands while drinking a few bottles of wine, alright...you get the idea.
+I needed a little help from my friends to truly see the stars and sunsets, to smell the dew, to discuss deep intellectual matters, to marvel at the ordinary, and wade through the woods to hang out at the watertower, the benches near the music building, the park downtown, friends back porches, the old astronomy field on cardiac hill, the unlit dirt road off route six.

 Sure these were nontraditional ways to explore nature but that curiosity combined with my flighty or fly-by-the-seat-of-my-pants nature locked me into an agreement to hike the Appalachian Trail with scarcely any hiking experiences in my life (other than walking to/or around each of the places I mentioned above).

-The thing is...Eventually, they lead me to a real appreciation of the nature around me.
+The thing is...Eventually, they lead me to a real appreciation of the nature around me and I did hike the AT.
+And I haven't stopped hiking yet.

 Read more...